netwizeBE/site/_hasp/02-hardware.md

 - Wemos D1 Mini ESP8266
 - Lolin D1 Mini Pro ESP8266 V2.0.0

+If you have the Lolin TFT 2.4" Display and a compatible ESP development board, you have all the needed hardware.
+In that case you can skip ahead to the [Firmware Installation](../installation/).

 ## Alternative SPI Display

 Any common ILI9341 320x240 4-wire SPI touchscreen with XPT2046 Resistive Touch driver can be used, like: